 When the staging budget is limited, but the seller prefers a professionally staged look, targeted, or "impact," staging is an option.
 The service focuses on specific rooms, involves a few hours of styling, or involves renting packages of accessories for a predetermined staging period.
 Stagers often charge for these services as a flat fee, so costs are predictable for sellers.

 This comprehensive service provides the "biggest bang for the buck" and addresses all areas of the home.
 Home stagers often recommend full service for homes where the colors, fixtures, furnishings, and accessories are very taste-specific or outdated and need substantial refinement or replacement to appeal to today’s buyers.

 For vacant homes, full-service staging often involves renting furniture and accessories to create a model home look, which gives buyers a better sense of decorating possibilities, suggests room uses, and provides a point of reference regarding room size and scale.

-A directory of local professional stagers can be found through the Real Estate Staging Association (RESA).
 Whether using a DIY approach or enlisting the help of a professional to help a home look its best, staging is a good investment that will attract more buyer and agent attention online, in print, and in person.
-Staging presents a home as a good value that’s in move-in-ready condition.
+Staging presents the home as a good value that’s in move-in-ready condition.